daostack/arc.js-scripts/README.md

     `node ./build/scripts/arcScript.js -s ./example.js -m exampleMethod`

-## Using truffle-hdwallet-provider
+## Use truffle-hdwallet-provider

-  If you want to use the truffle-hdwallet-provider then you must supply the `provider` option:
+  If you want to use the truffle-hdwallet-provider rather than a local node then you must supply the `provider` option:

   `node ./build/scripts/arcScript.js -p '[pathToConfig]'`